At a glance

 - Study abroad in one of 11 different countries as part of your course

 - Nottingham is a UNESCO City of Literature with a vibrant creative scene for drama and original writing

 Why study English at Nottingham?

-Studying English at Nottingham will give you the unique opportunity of being able to explore the broadest range of areas in English offered in the country within a single degree programme, including:
+Studying English at Nottingham will give you the unique opportunity of being able to explore the broadest range of areas in English offered in the country within a single degree programme, including the following areas of study:

 Drama and Performance